#It’s Time: A 5-Step Sexual Harassment Risk Mitigation Strategy for Employers

 By Bradley Proctor, Regional Lead Partner | Labour and Employment at McInnes Cooper,

-Katie Roebothan, Associate at McInnes Cooper
+Katie Roebothan, Lawyer at McInnes Cooper

 Driven by the #metoo and #timesup movements, workplace sexual harassment is front and center in employers’ – and employees’ – minds.
 Workplace sexual harassment isn’t a new issue: 30 years ago, the Supreme Court of Canada, in the landmark case of Janzen v.
 Platy Enterprises, decided workplace sexual harassment is a form of sex discrimination in employment and violates human rights legislation.
 But the latest numbers make it crystal clear: workplace sexual harassment remains one of the most significant workplace issues that employers face.
 The many forms and frequent “invisibility” of workplace sexual harassment and its victims’ fears of reporting it can make it challenging for employers to prevent and effectively respond to it; yet this is exactly what the law demands they do.
 The scope, the effects – and the legal, financial liability and business risk exposure – of workplace sexual harassment make it an issue employers simply can’t ignore.

 It’s time for employers to act to address workplace sexual harassment.
 Here’s a five-step risk mitigation plan to help employers minimize the growing legal, financial liability and business risks of workplace sexual harassment.

 - Admit that sexual harassment can happen in any workplace – and there’s a good chance it’s happened in yours.